uqlibrary/fez-frontend/README.md

 Codeship runs `npm run e2e` as it spins up a webpack-dev-server and serves the frontend with mock data to run tests for now until we have API integration with docker.

+You can watch tests run, and debug with video etc via https://dashboard.cypress.io (use username/pass in passwordstate).

 #### Some tricks and tips

 -   When simulating clicks on components with animations (ripples and the like) - be sure to `cy.wait(1000);` to wait 1